 While institutions have been flexible in offering online delivery of courses, TEQSA have said that this is an interim arrangement and that once restrictions are eased, students will have to get a valid COE and student visa to resume onshore modes of delivery (unless the provider has created an entirely remotely delivered course).

 What do I do if my study is ending and I am unable to leave the country?

 If your study is ending and you are staying in Australia, you must apply for a Visitor visa (subclass 600) before your student visa expires.

 Where can I get advice on visas and migration?

 Students should refer to the Department of Home Affairs for their primary visa and migration advice.
-However some businesses such as Aussizz Group are offering free migration advice in relation to COVID-19 restrictions.

 We have compiled some of the frequently asked questions regarding COVID-19 relating to international students below.